-Licensing requirements adopted in 1995 and 1996 established the umbrella term of "assisted living residences" for three types of long-term residential care settings: (1) adult care homes, formerly called domiciliary homes, which must be licensed by the State, (2) group homes for developmentally disabled adults, and (3) multi-unit assisted housing with services which are not licensed, but must be registered with the State.
-Adult care homes are divided into different types based on size.
-Family care homes provide care to no more than 6 residents and adult care homes provide care to 7 or more residents.
+Rules were amended in July 2005.
+Further revisions will be made by the spring of 2008 that will address assessment and care planning, staff training, staffing, SCUs and disclosure.
+SB 622, passed in 2005, required an initial six-month license, mandatory training for county monitoring agents and increased fines for violations.
+Licensing requirements adopted in 1995 and 1996 established the umbrella term of "assisted living residences" for two types of long-term residential care settings: (1) adult care homes; and (2) multi-unit assisted housing with services which are not licensed, but must be registered with the state.
+Adult care homes are divided into different types based on size -- family care homes for 2-6 residents and adult care homes for seven or more residents.
 The legislative intent behind licensure for adult care homes is to ensure that facilities provide services that assist the residents in such a way as to assure the health and safety of residents, quality of life, and maximum flexibility in meeting individual needs and preserving individual autonomy.

-Several pieces of legislation were enacted in 2001 requiring the following changes: (1) the state licensing agency must develop an adult care home quality improvement consultation program; the Department of Health and Human Services, Division of Facility Services must develop an assessment tool to measure quality of care; and facilities with special care units must file separate cost reports for special care and non-special care units.
-All legislation was implemented except for the adult care home quality improvement consultation program which has not been formalized to date.
+Several pieces of legislation were enacted in 2001 requiring development of an adult care home QI consultation program; an assessment tool to measure quality of care; and separate cost reports for special care and non-SCUs for facilities with SCUs.
+The QI consultation program and assessment tool have not been implemented to date but are being piloted.